 This week, my guest Katie Hurley is going to help us dig into what is going on with our girls when they’re at school, eating school lunch, and what you can do to help.

 Katie is a child and adolescent psychotherapist, speaker, and the author of The Happy Kid Handbook and No More Mean Girls as well as the founder of Practical Parenting.
 She has extensive experience in helping children and adolescents with stress, anxiety, and low self-esteem, making her the perfect guest to address this subject.

 Want to nourish your child’s brain and body?
 Learn what and how to feed your ADHD child so you can promote the behavior, attention, and growth your child needs for optimal learning and daily functioning.
-The ADHD program will be open for enrollment this September.
-Get in on my priority list to know when the course is open for enrollment!
+The ADHD program is open — check it out!